 Information for St. Patrick's Parishioners Things to Know and Do

-If you are on Facebook, "Like" us to get St. Patrick posts on your timeline.
+Be sure to visit our Facebook page at www.facebook.com/spshieldsville.org to see photos and information about our activities and schedules.
+If you have your own Facebook page, "Like" us to get St. Patrick posts on your timeline.
 (Note: You

 do not need to join Facebook to see the information on the page.
 Just